ETCBC/dss/docs/transcription.md

-`text-orig-full` | plain | the full source data, including flags and cluster characters, in unicode `text-trans-full` | plain | the full source data, including flags and cluster characters, in etcbc transcription `text-source-full` | plain | the full source data, including flags and cluster characters, in Abegg transcription `text-orig-plain` | plain | the essential bits: letters and numerals, no flags and brackets and punctuation; in unicode `text-trans-plain` | plain | the essential bits: letters and numerals, no flags and brackets and punctuation; in etcbc transcription
-`text-source-plain` | plain | the essential bits: letters and numerals, no flags and brackets and punctuation; in Abegg transcription
-`layout-orig-full` | layout | as `text-orig-full` but the flag and cluster information is visible in layout `layout-trans-full` | layout | as `text-trans-full` but the flag and cluster information is visible in layout `layout-source-full` | layout | as `text-source-full` but the flag and cluster information is visible in layout
+`text-orig-full` | plain | the full source data, including flags and cluster characters, in unicode `text-trans-full` | plain | the full source data, including flags and cluster characters, in etcbc transcription `text-source-full` | plain | the full source data, including flags and cluster characters, in Abegg transcription `text-orig-plain` | plain | the essential bits: glyphs, no flags and brackets; in unicode `text-trans-plain` | plain | the essential bits: glyphs, no flags and brackets; in etcbc transcription `text-source-plain` | plain | the essential bits: glyphs, no flags and brackets; in Abegg transcription `lex-orig-full` | plain | lexeme of a word in unicode `lex-trans-full` | plain | lexeme of a word in etcbc transcription `lex-source-full` | plain | lexeme of a word in Abegg transcription `layout-orig-full` | layout | as `text-orig-full` but the flag and cluster information is visible in layout `layout-trans-full` | layout | as `text-trans-full` but the flag and cluster information is visible in layout `layout-source-full` | layout | as `text-source-full` but the flag and cluster information is visible in layout